QuentinRa/blog.quentinra.dev/special/it/index.md

 * read the subject once, make some notes about the rules
-* read the subject again, try making a graphical version to understand better what kind of things you are going to create an manipulate like the properties of your types
+* read the subject again, try making a graphical version to understand better what kind of things you are going to create or manipulate like the properties of your types
 * **COMMENT YOUR CODE** (you may use [doxygen](../../tools/doxygen/index.md))